kaugesaar/time-suggest/readme.md

 ![Screenthos showing and example of the addon](/static/example.png)

-Time Suggest is a simple plugin to Google Calendar and Gmail that finds aviable timeslots in your calendar for you to suggest meetings during.
-Addon is still under development and hasn't been published to Google Workspace Marketplace.
-But feel free to clone the repo and install it yourself.
-It's working.
+Time Suggest is a simple plugin for Google Calendar and Gmail that finds available time slots in your calendar for you to suggest meeting times.
+The add-on is still under development and has not been published to the Google Workspace Marketplace.
+However, feel free to clone the repository and install it yourself.

 ## Guide
-To install the addon, you can clone this repo and enter your ScriptID manually in a `.clap-dev.json` file.
-And then push it with `npm run push`.
-This will build the the script and push it with clasp.
+To install the add-on, clone this repository and manually enter your ScriptID in a `.clasp-dev.json` file.
+Then, deploy it using `npm run push`.
+This command will build the script with [rollup.js](https://github.com/rollup/rollup) and deploy it using [clasp](https://github.com/google/clasp).

-Example .clasp-dev.json
+Example of a .clasp-dev.json file:
 ```json
 {
     "scriptId":"YOUR_SCRIP_ID",